 In addition to Campus Programs events, freshman students learn cheers, enjoy an open-air concert, meet the Baylor football team and receive their Baylor Line jerseys and traditional slime caps during the Traditions Rally.
+New initiatives sponsored by the Baylor Chamber of Commerce and the Department of Student Activities increased participation in the Baylor Line by 38 percent (700 additional participants) from 2010.
 Freshmen are exposed to the story of the Immortal Ten during Mass Meeting, held each fall to kick off Homecoming activities.
-Traditions posters distributed each year by the Department of Student Activities help ensure that students know specific dates for each of the traditions.
-Homecoming 2010 included Friday Night Flashback, featuring historic displays for each of the components associated with Homecoming (Bonfire, Pigskin, the Line, the Parade, etc.) The Rise Up Campaign introduced in August 2010 resulted in a 17 percent increase in student attendance at football games and ongoing support for athletic programs.
+Homecoming 2011 featured Friday Night Flashback, featuring historic displays for each of the components associated with Homecoming (Bonfire, Pigskin, the Line, the Parade, etc.).

-BaylorBound helps entering new and transfer students with their transition into Baylor.
+The New Student Experience helps entering new and transfer students with their transition into Baylor.
 Through Orientation, Baylor Line Camps and Welcome Week, students move through activities that help them make connections with upperclassmen and faculty, reinforce their individual strengths, begin to assume leadership roles, receive answers to their many questions and participate in activities that provide information about the traditions and mission of the University.
+Summer 2011 recorded 1,549 participants in Line Camp (eight on-campus sessions and an Outdoor Adventure option).
+This record high attendance represented 50 percent of the entering class.

-University 1000
+University 1000/BU 1000